 These microwatch brands and established players are contributing to an amazing landscape of innovative men’s apparel and accessory brands that can transform your wardrobe.

-Explore Watches with Numbers
+Where to Buy Watches with Numbers (Arabic Numerals)

-Let’s explore some of my favorite affordable wristwatch brands making watches with numbers.
+Here are my favorite affordable wristwatch brands making watches with numbers.

 Style startup Todd Snyder is one of my favorite destinations for menswear, is one of the best alternatives to J. Crew, and maintains some of the most unique and impressive physical retail locations in the country.
 (Take a look at my review of Todd Snyder’s Madison Square flagship store.)
 Todd also has an impressive history of collaborations with other innovative brands.
 In particular, Todd Snyder has a history of collaborating with Timex to produce a range of watches with numbers.